-- of parties, led by GACP Finance Co., LLC ("GACP") as administrative and syndication agent.
+- 59. On March 20, 2017, SCI entered into a credit agreement on punitive terms with a number of parties, led by GACP Finance Co., LLC ("GACP") as administrative and syndication agent.
 There were two available tranches.
 The first was advanced on March 20, 2017, in the amount of \$125 million.
-The second tranche was originally to be in the amount of \$175 million. - 57.
+The second tranche was originally to be in the amount of \$175 million. - 60.
 On June 5, 2017, Stranzl caused SCI to draw on an existing Wells Fargo credit facility.
 As a result of the GACP credit facility, SCI faced a reduction in the amount of financing available to it under the Wells Fargo credit facility.
-SCI was able to draw only \$33 million. - 58.
+SCI was able to draw only \$33 million. - 61.
 Following that, management determined that SCI could not expect to borrow the full amount under the second tranche of the GACP credit facility.
 Because of this, SCI concluded that it was not prudent to encumber its assets for borrowings that were significantly less than what it had expected.